juniorsundarCasual/TGT/vault/volume-3.chapter-163.md

 "How do you think large organisations can accumulate so many specialised mages and warriors in their ranks?"
 Al hinted.
 "How is it that renowned clans and sects have the liberty to cultivate their own batch of mages with unique cultivation methods that cannot be found outside?"

 Guy narrowed his gaze and contemplated along this line of reasoning.
+Now that Al pointed it out, Guy started to wonder how the clans and sects could grow their force without having a licensed Teacher in their midst.
+In fact, Guy knew that no Teacher was affiliated with a sect or a clan.
 After a quick half-second, the solution formed in his mind.

 "No way!"
 Guy exclaimed.
-"You aren't saying that we-"
+"You aren't saying that I-"

 "That's right!
-We can create a Sect," Al affirmed while completing Guy's sentence.
+You can create a Sect," Al affirmed while completing Guy's sentence.
+"With a Sect under your name, you have the liberty to go about your plan."

 ____